andrewcahill/MyReverie/README.md

 I will be building this solution with clean architecture principles in mind as I go.

-I will blog about certain features I implement at http://www.aviddeveloper.com.
+I will blog about certain features I implement in my blog : http://www.aviddeveloper.com.

 # Running the application